jessicagaines/1d-sfc/README.md

 # 1d-sfc

-This code implements a one-dimensional state feedback control model as described in Houde & Nagarajan (2011) and implemented in Matlab in Houde et al. (2014).
+This code implements in Python a one-dimensional state feedback control model as described in Houde & Nagarajan (2011) and implemented in Matlab in Houde et al. (2014).
 Also included is a Jupyter notebook to fit the SFC model to empirical pitch perturbation data using the SBI package